masc-ucsc/docs/docs/pyrope/07-typesystem.md

 y = cmd.b(y)        // typecast y to cmd.b type (this can add a mux)
 ```

+Pyrope uses signed integers for all the operations and transformations, but
+when the code is optimized it does not need to waste bits when the most
+significant bit is known to be always zero (positive numbers like u4).
+The
+verilog code generation or the synthesis netlist uses the bitwidth pass to
+remove the extra unnecessary bit when it is guaranteed to be zero.
+This
+effectively "packs" the encoding.

 ## union

 Union shares syntax with enums with types declaration, but the usage and